tsuru/tsuru.github.io/_posts/2015-09-02-tsuru-images-with-packer.markdown

 Amazon AMIs are available in **us-east-1 region** and you can find it in "Community AMIs" tab when launching a new instance.
-It's also possible to get the latest AMIs programtically by downloading two files from S3:
+It's also possible to get the latest AMIs programmatically by downloading two files from S3:

 > $ curl https://s3.amazonaws.com/tsuru-images/nightly-ami-id
 > ami-1350d678